JamFfm/NEXTIONDisplay/README.md

 The kettlenames and stepnames sometimes are missing letters.
 This is the only way I was able to implement letters into the Nextion.
 This is for shure my lack of knowlage.

+The code of the statusbar in the Multibrew screen is not ready build.
+Will be implemented in next release.

 **Help is welcome**